Quarterly Results

 Finance income

-Finance income increased by S$450,000 from 1H2023 to 1H2022 mainly due to the increase in deposit interest rates as well as increase in funds placed in fixed deposits.
+Finance income decreased by S$204,000 from 3M2026 to 3M2025 mainly due to the decrease in fixed deposit interest rates and a reduction in funds placed in fixed deposits.

 Finance costs